200:

 276:

-By applying an appropriate voltage between the anode a and the average deflecting plate potential the astigmatism may be corrected.
 The internal resistance of the voltage source has to be relatively low to avoid deviations of the correcting voltage caused by beam current changes.

 277: